 From the table above you can see the lab animal studies based the amount given on the animals weight.
 For improving mitochondria, several studies have used between 100 mg per kilogram and 400 mg per kilogram.
 But, that doesn't mean a 180 pound man should use 100 mg per kilogram however because mouse dosages are different than human dosages.

 We can do a calculation to estimate how much might be best for people but, until real human studies are done, I'm not convinced this would be accurate.
 My guess is the amounts supplements contain are estimations based on what was use in the animal research.
 While conversions like this are common in research, mice and people are not the same.
-We need clinical trials involving humans, to know for sure how much might work in people.
+We need human clinical trials to know for sure how much might work in people.

 Niacin vs. Nicotinamide Riboside